Guttiner

-Guttiner Heider Fernando Costa Tenorio (born 6 October 1994), commonly known as Gucci, is a Brazilian professional footballer who plays as a midfielder for Emirati club Masfout.
+Guttiner Heider Fernando Costa Tenorio (born 6 October 1994), commonly known as Gucci, is a Brazilian professional footballer who plays as a midfielder for Bankhai United.

 Career

 Guttiner is a player who started in the basic categories of América Futebol Clube (Belo Horizonte) (MG) and began his professional career at Bonsucesso Futebol Clube, played in Associação Acadêmica e Desportiva Vitória das Tabocas (Recife).

 In July 2017, he signed a 2 1/2-year deal with the Ukrainian Premier League's FC Olimpik Donetsk.
 In December 2017 contract was terminated and he left Ukrainian club.
 In February 2018, Guttiner signed for fellow Ukrainian Premier League side Chornomorets Odesa.